 Seunghyeon Seo

-I'm interested in computer vision, machine learning, and neural rendering.
-Much of my interest is currently focused on the efficient training framework of NeRF and 3D-GS.
+I'm interested in computer vision, deep learning, and neural rendering.
+Much of my interest is currently focused on the efficient training framework of NeRF/3D-GS and synthetic data training leveraging diffusion models.

 Email / CV / Google Scholar / LinkedIn / Github